jkunze/n2t-eggnog/t/n2t/e/about.rst

 =============

-N2T.net (Name-to-Thing) is a "resolver," a kind of server that specializes in *indirection* by forwarding most incoming requests to other servers.
-Rather than serving content directly (this page is an exception), resolvers are good at redirecting requests to content servers, similar to URL shorteners like bit.ly.
+N2T.net (Name-to-Thing) is a "resolver," a kind of server that specializes in *indirection*.
+Resolvers serve content indirectly by forwarding most incoming requests to other servers rather than serving content directly (this page being an exception).
+Resolvers are good at redirecting requests to content servers, similar to URL shorteners like bit.ly and t.co.

 Origins of N2T
 --------------

-N2T's name was inspired by a set of URN mapping operations, N2R (Name to Resource), N2L (Name to URL), and N2C (Name to URC) envisioned in 1997 (`RFC 2168`_).
-The name is relatively unique and easy to search for.
-N2T is also fairly opaque, which helps URLs based at n2t.net to age and travel well; brand- and language-neutrality are thought to shield URLs from political, legal, and usability pressures that can threaten adoption or continued commitment.
-The name is also short, which saves time and space during transcription and citation.
+The name "n2t" was chosen for several reasons.
+First, it is unique enough to be easy to search for.
+Second, "n2t" is fairly opaque, which helps URLs based at n2t.net to age and travel well; brand- and language-neutrality help shield URLs from future extermination due to long term evolving political, legal, and usability pressures.
+The name is also short, which saves time and space – both storage and visual "page real estate" – across often-repeated acts of transcription and citation.
+Finally, N2T's name was patterned after a set of IETF_ (the premier Internet standards body) mapping operations for the URN (Uniform Resource Name) dating from 1997 (`RFC 2168`_): N2R (Name to Resource), N2L (Name to URL), and N2C (Name to URC, 'C' = Characteristics/Citation).

-N2T's technical infrastructure arose out of a demand for a global ARK (Archival Resource Key) resolver.
-All a basic resolver needs is software to look up a given incoming string in a table and to issue a "server redirect", as found in every web server since 1992.
+N2T's technical infrastructure arose from demand for a global ARK (Archival Resource Key) resolver.
+All that a basic resolver needs is software to look up a given incoming string in a table and to issue a "server redirect", as found in every web server since 1992.
 One approach, taken by the Handle and DOI systems, is to create a "silo" that only works for one type of identifier.
-Since making lookups fail except for certain parts of the alphabet would be artificial, exclusionary, and extra work, the ARK resolver took a different approach following basic principles of openness and generality.
+Since making lookups fail except for certain parts of the alphabet seemed artificial, exclusionary, and extra work, the ARK resolver design instead followed basic principles of openness and generality.
 The result was N2T, a scheme-agnostic resolver that currently works for over 900 types of identifier, including ARKs, DOIs, Handles, PURLs, URNs, ORCIDs, ISSNs, etc.

 The main use of N2T is for "persistent identifiers."
-An archive or publisher who gives out content links (URLs) starting with n2t.net doesn't need to worry about their breaking.
-That's because even though content eventually moves to different servers, links starting with n2t.net remain stable and still work provided forwarding rules at N2T are updated.
-While all persistent identifier services work similarly (ARK, DOI, Handle, PURL, URN), N2T.net is unusually open and flexible in including services to all identifier types.
+An archive or publisher who gives out content links (URLs) starting with n2t.net doesn't need to worry about their breaking when content eventually moves to different servers.
+Provided forwarding rules at N2T are updated, links starting with n2t.net remain stable (actually, all persistent identifier systems use this same basic principle).

 Features Unique to the N2T Resolver
 -----------------------------------